Chadley1993/fNone-analytics/README.md

-# f1fun
+# fNoneAnalytics

-A F1 data hobi
+Lets see where this goes